Risk Factors

 (3) Chemicals

-Petrochemicals The Group purchases and imports a large amount of feedstock, including naphtha.
-When the price of naphtha or other types of feedstock fluctuates due to a change in crude oil prices, a change in the supply-demand balance, or a currency fluctuation, and when we cannot secure sufficient spreads between the manufacturing cost and selling prices of products, the Group’s performance and financial position can be affected.
+The Group purchases and imports a large amount of feedstock, including naphtha.
+When the price of naphtha or other types of feedstocks fluctuate due to a change in crude oil prices, a change in the supply-demand balance, or a currency fluctuation, and when we cannot secure sufficient spreads between the manufacturing cost and selling prices of products, the Group’s performance and financial position can be affected.
 Furthermore, earnings from petrochemicals largely depend on the supply-demand balance.
 Construction of large plants by competitors and the resultant oversupply as well as a sharp decrease in demand due to unfavorable changes in the Japanese or world economies can affect the Group’s performance and financial position.
 In addition, the amount of investment and expenditure necessary for the Group to cope with global movement toward carbon neutrality that aims to mitigate climate change may be affected if there is any change in the schedule for implementation of necessary countermeasures.
 To deal with these risks, the Group is stabilizing revenue, including by reviewing sales methods and by working to reduce costs.
-Graphite The Group produces graphite electrodes in Asia, North America, and Europe, and sells those products globally.
-When the demand for graphite electrodes suddenly decreases due to unfavorable changes in the Japanese or world economies, deterioration in supply demand balance may not allow us to secure sufficient spreads between the manufacturing cost and selling prices of products, and can affect the Group’s performance and financial position.
-In response to these risks, the Group is working to strengthen the revenue base through such initiatives as maintaining inventory at levels appropriate to market conditions and by further reducing costs.

-The Group is producing and selling in Asia, North America, Europe, and other countries.
-Operations overseas involve such special risks as unexpected changes in laws and regulations, deterioration in political/economic situations, and social disorder due to war and terrorism.
+The Group conducts manufacturing and sales activities in regions including Asia, North America, and Europe.
+Overseas business operations involve risks that differ from those associated with domestic operations, such as unforeseen changes in laws or regulations, shifts in political or economic conditions, and social disruptions caused by terrorism, armed conflicts, or wars.
 There is a risk that the prolonged unstable political situations in Ukraine and the Middle East could lead to further increases in raw fuel prices and logistics costs, as well as supply chain disruptions due to changes in the situation of international economic security.
 Such risks can become real and affect our overseas operations, resulting in an adverse impact on the Group’s performance and financial position.

 The Group implements mergers, acquisitions, capital tie-ups, business reorganization and restructuring at home and overseas to expand the scope of businesses and improve profitability.
 The Group undertakes careful due diligence for companies being considered as acquisition targets, and scrupulously verifies post-merger plans to mitigate risk.
 However, if changes in the business environment for the Group or companies that the Group invests in effectively prevent the desired results from being achieved, this could have a negative impact on the Group’s performance and financial position.
 The Group’s performance and financial position could also be affected if the Group restructures businesses, such as withdrawing from unprofitable businesses or reorganizing affiliated companies.